NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 \subsection{SetpointManager:SystemNodeReset:Temperature}\label{setpointmanagersystemnoderesettemperature}

-This System Node Reset Setpoint Manager is used to place a temperature setpoint on a system node according to the reference (e.g., return) temperature of a system node using a reset rule.
-The reset rule is determined by two points: setpoints at low and high reference temperature (SpAtLowRefTemp and SpAtHighRefTemp).
+The System Node Reset Setpoint Manager is used to place a temperature setpoint on a system node according to the reference temperature (e.g., return air or outdoor air temperature) of a system node using a linear interpolation between two user-specified reference values and two user-specified setpoint values.
 In general, the higher the reference temperature, the lower the setpoint.
-Specifically, the temperature setpoint at low reference temperature starts decreasing linearly to the temperature setpoint at high reference temperature when the temperature becomes higher than the low reference temperature (LowRefTemp) until the high reference temperature (HighRefTemp).
-The reference temperature is obtained from the user-specified system node during the simulation.
-This SPM can be used to place a temperature or humidity ratio setpoint on HVAC system nodes.
+During the simulation, the reference temperature is obtained from the user-specified reference system node.

 The input consists of the setpoint manager name, the control variable, the name of the node or node list affected by the setpoint, the name of the reference node name, and the data for the reset rule: setpoints at low and high reference temperatures, and low and high reference temperatures.